I’ve never heard of this blood group diet! :O It sounds interesting though. :/posted over 4 years ago

 However, I’m also open-minded and willing to try anything out scientifically.
 So if you want to be sure, try going a couple weeks without coffee, milk, and vitamin E supplements (and be sure to give your body enough time to recover from the coffee addiction!).
 Even better would be to cut each thing out one at a time, maybe over the period of a year, so you know if it’s one thing specifically and not the other two.
 Observe the changes in your weight, digestion, and energy level.
 If you notice an improvement, then maybe it’s a sign you should consume less of one or all of these things.
 (But do be careful to get your Vitamin E from food sources if you don’t take a supplement!).
 If you don’t feel any different or feel worse, then the theory is bunk as I suspect.

-Of course, coffee isn’t terribly healthy and a lot of people develop milk allergies as an adult, so even if you feel better without them in your life it may not have anything to do with your blood ;) but at least you’ll have found a diet lifestyle that works for you?posted almost 2 years ago
+Of course, coffee isn’t terribly healthy and a lot of people develop milk allergies as an adult, so even if you feel better without them in your life it may not have anything to do with your blood ;) but at least you’ll have found a diet lifestyle that works for you?posted over 4 years ago

 First time I ever heard of this diet!

-And it alrdy seems like a load of crock.posted almost 2 years ago
+And it alrdy seems like a load of crock.posted over 4 years ago